crate/cratedb-guide/docs/start/video/index.md

 :class-body: sd-text-center
 :class-footer: sd-fs-6

-Today's data challenges and a high level overview of CrateDB.
+Today's data challenges and a high-level overview of CrateDB.
 :::{youtube} cByAOsaYddQ
 :::
 +++